 United States Constitution

 The Eighth and Fourteenth Amendments to the U.S. Constitution are often used in discussing the death penalty.
-A copy of the Constitution may be found in Black's Law Dictionary (KF 156 B53 2004 in the Reference Office).
+A copy of the Constitution may be found in Black's Law Dictionary (KF 156 B53 2014).
 You may also review a copy at the U.S. Senate's web site or at the website of the National Constitution Center.

 Title 18, Crimes and Criminal Procedure, of the United States Code will be useful for researching information on the death penalty.
-The code is available in United States Code (USC), United States Code Annotated (USCA), and United States Code Service (USCS), all located in Stack 211 on the 2nd floor.
-(An additional copy of the USCA is in Stack 539).
+The code is available in United States Code (USC), United States Code Annotated (USCA), and United States Code Service (USCS), all located in Stack 204 on the 2nd floor.
 In addition, a copy of Title 18 is available online through Cornell's Legal Information Institute.

 The United States Sentencing Commission is an independent federal agency whose mission is to recommend effective guidelines for the federal criminal justice system.
 These recommendations are published in the Federal Sentencing Guidelines Manual, which is located in the stacks at KF 9685 A875.